 ADVENTURE.
 Reed's Gray Fund provides students with cost-free cultural, social, and recreational opportunities—from barn dancing and white water rafting to hot-air balloons and the Oregon Shakespeare Festival.

 Portland.
-The big city that feels like a small town, the urban center that is a forested garden.
-Take Trimet (Portland's fantastic public transit system) to head downtown or go by bike to explore food carts, concert venues, vintage stores, galleries, and museums.
+The big city that feels like a small town, the urban center that looks like a forested garden.
+Take Trimet (Portland's public transit system) to head downtown or go by bike to explore food carts, concert venues, vintage stores, galleries, and museums.

 It's not just a beautiful campus—it's a residential college in an incredible city that will inspire your passions and engage your imagination.Open the Reed map image